David L. Sokol: Resignation and Lubrizol-related share activity

 Sokol purchased 96,060 shares of Lubrizol at a limit price of $104 per share between January 5 and 7, 2011.
 He presented the idea of Berkshire's acquiring Lubrizol to Buffett on January 14 or 15, 2011, and again after a January 25 meeting with Lubrizol's CEO.
 Berkshire Hathaway's board voted to acquire Lubrizol at $135 per share on March 13, 2011.

 On March 28, 2011, Sokol tendered his resignation from Berkshire Hathaway.
 In his press release detailing the resignation, Buffett detailed trading activity surrounding the Lubrizol acquisition, emphasizing that he did not believe anything unlawful transpired.
 However at the Berkshire annual meeting that year Buffett said he did not have the full facts before the initial press release was released, adding that he found Sokol's actions "inexplicable" and "inexcusable".

 Other

 In 2008, he authored and self-published Pleased But Not Satisfied, which described his business philosophy.

 Since departing Berkshire Hathaway, Sokol has been managing investments through Teton Capital, LLC, his family holding company.

+In 2010, Sokol introduced Supreme Court justice Clarence Thomas when the Horatio Alger Association presented Thomas the 1992 Horatio Alger Award.
+He has had a close personal relationship with Thomas spanning more than a decade and regularly vacations with Thomas and his wife, Ginni.